LoginRadius/docs/content/guide/shopify/index.md

 ## LoginRadius Dashboard Configurations

-1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account, and navigate to [Integration](https://dashboard.loginradius.com/integration).
+1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account, select your app and navigate to [Integration](https://dashboard.loginradius.com/integration).
 The following screen will appear:

    ![alt_text](images/shopify-integration.png "image_tooltip")